-- The DPO should be involved after the council becomes aware of a data breach. - Councillors, staff, contractors and the council's data processors should be briefed on personal data breach avoidance, and on what to do in the event that a breach occurs. - Examples of personal data breaches and steps to avoid them include: - Emails and attachments being sent to the wrong person, or several people it is easy to click the wrong recipient.
+- The DPO or designated data protection compliance officer should be involved after the council becomes aware of a data breach. - Councillors, staff, contractors and the council's data processors should be briefed on personal data breach avoidance, and on what to do in the event that a breach occurs. - Examples of personal data breaches and steps to avoid them include: - Emails and attachments being sent to the wrong person, or several people it is easy to click the wrong recipient.
 Slow down, check thoroughly before clicking 'send'. - The wrong people being copied in to emails and attachments.
 Use BCC (Blind Carbon Copy) where necessary. - Lost memory sticks which contain unencrypted personal data The council should put protocols in place for memory stick usage - Malware (IT) attach ensure up to date anti-virus software is in place. - Equipment theft check security provisions. - Loss of personal data which is unencrypted

 Build data protection into your new projects - Privacy by design means building data protection into all your new projects and services.
 It has always been good practice, but the GDPR makes privacy by design an express legal requirement.
-To achieve this, data protection impact assessments should be undertaken where new technology is being deployed, where profiling may significantly affect individuals or sensitive categories of data will be processed on a large scale.
+To achieve this, data protection impact assessments should be undertaken where new technology is being deployed, where profiling 10.1 may significantly affect individuals or sensitive categories of data will be processed on a large scale.
 Clarify who will be responsible for carrying out impact assessments, when you will use them and how to record them.
 See our DPIA assessment checklist in Appendix 6 - DPIA Assessment Checklist.

-Appoint your Data Protection Officer.
+Consider if you need to appoint a Data Protection Officer.
 See Appendix 5 - The role of Data Protection Officers